Popular differences for right isosceles triangles: Introduction

 Derivation of Theorem~\ref{thm:main} from Theorem~\ref{thm:compact} is standard by embedding $\{1,2,\ldots,N\}$ in a slightly larger cyclic group of odd order and taking $f=\mathbbm{1}_A$.
 We have an upper bound on the height of the function $\chi_{S,\rho}$ in question (by the standard ``volume packing bound'' for Bohr sets \cite{T14:Roth}), so the trivial ``difference'' $(s,t)=(0,0)$ contributes negligibly to the count.
 The additional support requirement for $\chi_{S,\rho}$ makes the impact of wraparounds negligible too.

+Let us remark that a variant of Theorem~\ref{thm:compact} in a more general context of matrix patterns was established by Berger, Sah, Sawhney, and Tidor \cite{BSST21:matrix} shortly after the appearance of this note.
+This resulted in an independent resolution to the aforementioned question of Ackelsberg, Bergelson, and Best.

-From the previous discussion one gets an impression that configuration \eqref{eq:triangle} is easier than previously studied arithmetic configurations.
-We do not know if this is really the case and we treat it in analogy with three-term aritmetic progressions.
+From the previous discussion one gets an impression that configuration \eqref{eq:triangle} is easier than the previously mentioned arithmetic configurations.
+In this paper we argue that it is certainly not more difficult than the three-term arithmetic progression and we treat it in close analogy with it.
+This similarity in the ``Fourier complexity'' has also been noted by several other authors \cite{B14:PhD,BSST21:matrix,SS21:trian}.

 Now let $\mathbb{G}$ be a finite abelian group with $N$ elements.
 If one asks about the size of the largest subset of $\{1,2,\ldots,N\}^2$ or $\mathbb{G}^2$ that does not contain the configuration \eqref{eq:triangle}, then a bound $N^2/(\log\log N)^c$ comes from Shkredov's results \cite{Sh06:cor,Sh09:cor} on corners, i.e., by considering $n=0$ only.
-An improvement in the form of a polylogarithmic bound $N^2/(\log N)^c$ is possible, based on a ``uniformity'' estimate (which follows from formula \eqref{eq:Four} below)
+A stronger result, for rotated squares, has been established by Prendiville \cite{P15:matrix}.
+An improvement is possible in the form of a polylogarithmic bound $N^2/(\log N)^c$ for sets avoiding \eqref{eq:triangle}.
+A standard density argument can be based on a ``uniformity'' estimate that follows from formula \eqref{eq:Four} below:

+for Borel-measurable functions $f,g,h\colon\mathbb{G}^2\to[-1,1]$, at least when $N=|\mathbb{G}|$ is odd.
+We do not discuss this argument in detail, as, in fact, Bloom \cite[Theorem~2.21]{B14:PhD} showed a more general result, while studying certain multidimensional patterns.
+Finally, Shkredov and Solymosi \cite{SS21:trian} recently posed a challenge of breaking the logarithmic barrier in this polylogarithmic bound for rotated triangles in $\{1,2,\ldots,N\}^2$; see \cite[Conjecture~2]{SS21:trian} and \cite[Remark~14]{SS21:trian}.
+The problem can be reformulated in terms of either three-term matrix progressions,